-Rabies is a serious disease that is caused by a virus.
+Rabies is a serious disease that is caused by a bite from an animal.
 Rabies is mainly a disease of animals, however, humans can get rabies when bitten by an infected animal.
-At first sight there might not be any symptoms, but as weeks or even months go by after a bite, rabies can cause pain, fatigue, headaches, fevers, and irritability.
+At first sight, there might not be any symptoms, but as weeks or even months go by after a bite, rabies can cause pain, fatigue, headaches, fevers, and irritability.
 These are followed by seizures, hallucinations, and paralysis.
-Human rabies are almost always fatal.
+Human rabies is almost always fatal.

 So how can bats spread rabies without an obvious bite?
 Don’t bats need to bite you in order to transmit this virus?
 The answer is no, bats do not need to bite you to spread the virus.

 Here are different ways a bat with rabies can transmit the virus to you: